jrnold/r4ds-exercise-solutions/docs/relational-data.md

+### Exercise 5 {.exercise}

-5. What happened on June 13 2013?
+> What happened on June 13 2013?
 Display the spatial pattern of delays, and then use Google to cross-reference with the weather.

 There was a large series of storms (derechos) in the southeastern US (see [June 12-13, 2013 derecho series](https://en.wikipedia.org/wiki/June_12%E2%80%9313,_2013_derecho_series))